tomqhoang/eCTFNortheastern-copy/README.md

-# Northeastern University ECE Department's Embedded CTF Code
+# Northeastern Is A Trade School's Code

 This repository contains Northeastern University ECE's reference system for MITRE's 2017 [Embedded System CTF](http://mitrecyberacademy.org/competitions/embedded/).
 To centralize information between our repository and MITRE's, we consolidated setup details to this document.